Lymah123/100-days-of-code/daily-journal.md

 - I worked on the Bitcoin test challenge repository.
 I made changes and worked on the failing tests.
 - I learned how to use Visual Studio Developer Building tools.

+Day 39: 02/01/25

+- I started learning Golang by exploring the official Go documentation.
+- I had a meeting with a GitHub product team member about my experience using GitHub Co-pilot.
+(Sadly, the network did me dirty)
+- I built a small app for blog reading streak which I am planning on integrated to my GitHub Readme profile.